 Why Would You Use An elearning Library?

-The elearning market has grown by 900% in the last twenty years and it’s predicted that this trend will continue gathering momentum in the future.
+The elearning market has grown by 900% in the last twenty years, and the rise of the elearning content library is a key part of that.
+This trend is predicted to continue gathering momentum in the future.

 Businesses and organisations are leaning towards incorporating online learning to train their workforce because the data collected implies that learning retention is increased between 40 and 60% and upskilling leads to a greater return on investment, and greater profit margins, with this form of learning.